newbooks/MCCE4-Core/tests/fast_ff/readme.md

 ### What is Local Density?
 - Local density measures how deeply an atom is buried by counting the number of surrounding atoms.
-- (The experiment on density variance didn't produce good results.)
-Local density also includes "density variance" which is defined as the standard deviation of atom counts in 8 quadrants.
-- Distance to surface.
-This measures the shortest distance to the protein surface.
+- In addition to the local density, Distance to surface measures the shortest distance to the protein surface.

 ### How is Local Density Calculated?
-A bounding sphere is defined with Near, Mid, and Far radii.
-Atoms within each sphere are counted, resulting in a tuple:
+A bounding sphere is defined with Near, Mid, and Far radii (3, 6, 15 Angstroms).
+Atoms within each sphere layer are counted:

 LocalDensity = (near_score, mid_score, far_score)